wale2009/Go_Course/00Introduction/script.md

-Hello and welcome to the Go programming language full course for beginners.

 What is Go?
 Go, also known as Golang, is a statically typed, compiled programming language designed by Google.
 It was created by Robert Griesemer, Rob Pike, and Ken Thompson.
 Ken Thompson is a legendary computer scientist known for co-founding UNIX, writing the B programming language, and contributing significantly to the development of computing as we know it today.